richierocks/rebus/cran-comments.md

 ## Release Summary

-This release incorporates the latest functionality from *rebus.base* and *rebus.unicode*.
+This release re-exports the latest functionality from *rebus.base*.

 ## Test Environments